angyts/e28/independent-study/README.md

 |:--:|
 | *Configurations* |

-Copy down your `Endpoint`, you might need that for your domain name configurations.
+Copy down your `Endpoint`, you might need that for your domain name configurations and this is where your site will be hosted. <a name="endpoint"></a>

 The `index document` is your entry point into your website.
 In our example, we will use `index.html` and save.
 (Which obviously doesn't exist yet, but soon will)